Murder charges against doctors test Maryland abortion law

 Brigham faces multiple charges including five counts of first-degree murder.
 Riley also faces multiple charges, including one count of first-degree murder.

-Brigham is awaiting extradition from Voorhees, New Jersey.
+Brigham is awaiting extradition from Voorhees.
 His attorney, C. Thomas Brown, could not be reached for comment.

 A hearing for Riley is scheduled for Tuesday morning in Salt Lake City, her attorney, Sharon Krevor-Weisbaum said.